Mastering Cybersecurity Risk Management: Lower Your Risk and Protect Your Business

 Let’s break these down further.

-A risk analysis identifies potential threats and vulnerabilities to understand how exposed your business is.
+A risk analysis involves risk identification to understand how exposed your business is to potential threats and vulnerabilities.
 For example:

-- External Threats: Hackers, phishing scams, ransomware attacks.
+• External Threats: Hackers, phishing scams, and ransomware attacks.

-- Internal Threats: Human error, disgruntled employees, poor security practices.
+• Internal Threats: Human error, disgruntled employees, and poor security practices.

 Say your business uses a cloud platform to store sensitive client data, a risk analysis may identify weak password policies or lack of multi-factor authentication (MFA) as vulnerabilities.